AGOberprieler/Nano-Strainer/README.md

 This information can be used to calculate further important statistics (see Supplementary Materials of the study as available at Dryad, file "8_mapping_and_canu_stats.xlsx")
 The script extracts this information from the .seqStore.err, .report, .unassembled.fasta and .contigs.fasta files in each CANU output folder

+### Dependencies

-Dependencies: the script expects file names and folder structures as in CANU v.
+The script expects file names and folder structures as in CANU v.
 2.1 outputs.

 ## 11_SEQUENCENAME_FROM_FILENAME.SH